Sindoor: Application

-The sindoor is first applied to the woman by her husband on the day of her wedding; this is called the Sindoor Daanam ceremony.
+The sindoor is first applied to the woman by her husband on the day of her wedding; this is called the Sindoor Danam ceremony.
 After this, she applies it herself every day.

 A similar colouring ritual is known as pasupu kumkuma, named after another name for sindoor, kumkuma.

 The wiping off of the sindoor is very significant for a widow.
 There are many rituals associated with this practice.
 The most common is when a mother-in-law or older sister-in-law wipes off the sindoor when a woman becomes a widow.
-The widow will break her bangles and remove her bindi as well, and many will also remove their nose ring and toe rings.
+In a few traditional Indian practices, the widow breaks her bangles, removes her bindi, and removes ornaments, such as her nose ring and toe rings.
 The parting of hair is symbolic of a river of red blood full of life.
 When the sindoor is removed then the river becomes barren, dry and empty.
 This custom is prevalent in rural areas and is followed by all castes and social ranks.

 The red sindoor is significant for the married woman as she is full of colour.
 When she becomes a widow she adopts plain white dress and removes all colour from her face including the bright red sindoor.

 Methods and styles of applying the sindoor vary from personal choice to regional customs.
-Many new brides will fill the whole hair line with sindoor, while other married women may just apply a red spot at the end of the hair line and forehead.
+Most new brides part their hair in the middle and fill it with sindoor, while other married women may just apply a red spot at the end of the hair line and forehead.
 Recently, a triangle shape on the forehead pointing towards the nose, with a diamond bindi for fashion, is being worn by younger women.